Masai Mara Wildlife

 • Black Rhinoceros (Diceros bicornis): Though less common due to poaching threats, the black rhino can still be seen in certain areas of the Mara.
 These critically endangered animals are essential to the ecosystem as browsers, helping maintain the balance of vegetation.

-2. Other Large Mammals
+2. Other Large Mammals in Masai Mara

 • Cheetah (Acinonyx jubatus): The world’s fastest land animal, cheetahs are often seen in the Mara’s open plains, hunting during the day.
 Their slender bodies and speed are perfectly adapted to the wide grasslands of the Mara.